Self-Contained Graphs: Self-contained graphs: notations, structures and examples

 \section{Self-contained graphs: notations, structures and examples}

-Although there may be interesting examples of disconnected self-contained graphs and most of our results are valid for them, in this paper, with an exception of Theorem \ref{dis-conn}, we are interested in connected graphs.
-By theorem 8.2.1 of \cite{Diestel}, every connected infinite graph contains a ray or a vertex of infinite degree (an infinite star), so, every connected infinite graph contains a proper self-contained subgraph (not necessarily an induced one).
-Moreover, a self-contained graph can be a digraph or a multigraph, but we limit our attention to simple graphs.
+A self-contained graph can be a digraph or a multigraph, but we limit our attention to simple graphs.
+These graphs have interesting properties we are intended to study here.
+One of many interesting property of self-contained graphs is that they are essential to all connected infinite graphs.
+By theorem 8.2.1 of \cite{Diestel}, every connected infinite graph contains a ray or a vertex of infinite degree (an infinite star), so, every connected infinite graph contains a self-contained subgraph (not necessarily an induced one).